Delegation & Support Personnel in Healthcare

 Resistance to Support Personnel

 Whereas many fields welcome them openly, there has been some resistance to support personnel within audiology, notably in regard to the differing use of support personnel between ENT physicians and audiologists.
 ENT physicians often hire support personnel to perform diagnostic audiology and vestibular testing.
 Audiologists have expressed concern that they might not have sufficient training, and also that they could limit jobs for audiologists.
 This may affect the willingness of audiologists to train support personnel for fear of cutting out the audiologist, at least in an ENT setting.
 AAA states that the appropriate supervisor and trainer for an audiology assistant is an audiologist.
-It may be short sighted for audiologists to not take ownership in setting the standards and limitations of the audiology assistant.
+It may be short-sighted for audiologists to not take ownership in setting the standards and limitations of the audiology assistant.

 Who is Getting it Right?
-An Example From New Zealand

 Roles of the NZ

-Information about audiological and other services
+Information about services

 Information on funding options